 Frequently, many potential patients have been reluctant to seek Chiropractic treatment because of stories they have heard of hard thrusting and popping sounds, sometimes referred to as "bone cracking", in volved in this form of health care.
 Even current Chiropractic patients may find this uncomfortable or painful.
-L.F.C. involves no hard thrusts or popping sounds because the correction is provided by a gentle push or impulse, by either the hand or an instrument.
+L.F.C. involves no hard thrusts or popping sounds because the correction is provided by a gentle push or impulse, by either the hand or a non-invasive instrument.
 If you do hear a noise that sounds like you're cracking your knuckles, referred to as joint cavitation, it is the release of gases such as oxygen and nitrogen from the joint.
 Patients appreciate the specific attention to detail that L.F.C. provides, which results in effective correction of their problems, and the fewer number of visits required for both initial correction as well as maintenance.

 Number of Visits

 This will of course vary with each patient's needs, problems, history and the extent of misalignment in the involved area or areas of the spine and muscles.
 L.F.C. has demonstrated the capacity of handling all Chiropractic structural problems with the fewest number of visits.
 It is important to remember as well, that as with all forms of health care, each patient's involvement in improving his or her situation through attention to such things as diet, exercise, habits and postural correction is of great importance.

 From the L.F.C. viewpoint, the need for frequent visits suggests that the structure has not been properly or completely realigned in all respects, assuming no new injuries or aggravating factors have occurred since a previous visit.
 With L.F.C., frequent visits are not necessary once a problem has been completely corrected.